I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_ppm_query_capabilities.md

 ## Members

+`DiscretePerformanceStateCount`

 `FeedbackCounterCount`

 [out] The number of processor performance feedback counters supported by the PEP for this processor.
 On x86/AMD64 platforms, this must be zero.

 `IdleStateCount`

 [out] The number of processor idle states that the PEP supports.
 The PEP is not required to support the same number of idle states for all processors.
 The PEP can set <b>IdleStateCount</b> = 0 to indicate that it doesn't support any idle states, in which case the PEP doesn't need to implement any other notifications that deal with processor idle states.

 `ParkingSupported`

 [out] Whether the PEP supports supplying core parking hints.
 Set to TRUE if the PEP can indicate which cores to park, or to FALSE if it cannot.

 `PerformanceStatesSupported`

 [out] Whether the PEP supports performance state controls.
 Set to TRUE if the PEP supports performance states, or to FALSE if it does not.

 ## Remarks
 This structure is used by the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186820">PEP_NOTIFY_PPM_QUERY_CAPABILITIES</a> notification.
 All four members contain output values that the PEP writes to the structure in response to this notification.

 ## Requirements
 | &nbsp; | &nbsp; |